Thai people

 Thai people, historically known as Siamese people, are an ethnic group native to Thailand.
-In a narrower and ethnic sense, the Thais are also a Tai ethnic group dominant in Central and Southern Thailand (Siam proper).
-Part of the larger Tai ethno-linguistic group native to Southeast Asia as well as Southern China, Thais speak the Sukhothai languages (Central Thai and Southern Thai language), which is classified as part of the Kra–Dai family of languages.
-The majority of Thais are followers of Theravada Buddhism.
+In a narrower and ethnic sense, the Thais are also a Tai ethnic group dominant in Central Thailand (Siam proper).
+Thais are part of the larger Tai ethno-linguistic group native to Southeast Asia and southern China.
+They speak the Sukhothai languages, Central Thai and Southern Thai, which belong to the Kra–Dai family.
+The endonym chao thai has been derived both from a Proto-Tai word for a free person and, by Michel Ferlus, from an older word for a human being.
+Siam was the name used by outsiders, and in 1939 Plaek Phibunsongkhram renamed the country and its people Thailand and Thai.
+The majority of Thais are followers of Theravada Buddhism, whose practice also carries animist elements of Tai folk belief and Brahmanical elements from India and the Khmer world.